Posey (18CH281)

 several samples were retained for flotation.
 The feature’s fill contained

-a rich assemblage of cultural material, including artifacts of Indian and
+a rich assemblage of cultural material, including artifacts of Indigenous and

 European manufacture.
 The feature itself was relatively shallow (10 to